bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 The guide is economical on explanations, if you want more background, please refer to the excellent hardware modding guide: https://github.com/SuperThunder/HP_Z420_Z620_Z820_BootBlock_Upgrade

 **Everything has been fully tested for Z420/Z620.
-The method is expected to also work for Z820, but will need the 1st tester.
-Z820 files are provided for completeness, following the same approach as for Z620**
+Full bios chip write access was also tested for Z820 so you can upgrade the bootblock without risk.
+The Z820 bios mods testing is in progress.**

 **Tools of the trade for reference:**
 - WinMerge (all kinds of easy right click binary compare functionality)